spawn57/oauth/README.md

 # Prerequisites
 Ensure that both npm and bower are working on your computer.
-This app has been tested on a on a Ubuntu 17.04 with node 4.7.2 and npm 4.5.0
+This app has been tested on a on a Ubuntu 17.04 with node 4.7.2, npm 4.5.0 and bower 1.8.0

 # Run the app
 Run the following commands to run the sample program